lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 This state is published via ``evt_degreeOfFreedom`` and is preserved across CSC state transitions (FAULT → DISABLED → ENABLED) via the ``previous_dofs`` mechanism.

-The aggregated state can be reset via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_resetWavefrontCorrection` command or by starting with a ``set_dof.py`` script.
+The aggregated state can be reset via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_resetCorrection` command.

 .. _Closed_Loop_Config: